erysimum/soccerize/README.md

    - **Scopes:**  `read_repository`,  `write_repository`,  `api`
 4. Click **Create Personal Access Token**.
 5. **Copy and store the token securely.**
-   *You won’t be able to see it again once you leave the page.*
+   *we won’t be able to see it again once we leave the page.*

 ---